kestra-io/terraform-deployments/aws-ec2/README.md

 ## Running the Configuration

-> Note: the current version of this configuration assumes that you already have an IAM user roles with the corresponding policies to provisione AWS resources.
+> Note: this configuration assumes that you already have an IAM user with sufficient permissions to create all required resources (S3, EC2, RDS, VPC).

 ### Create the Secrets file

 Create a secrets file called `secrets.tfvars` and populate it with the follow secrets:

 `db_username`: this is going to be the master user for RDS